-Last month we talked about what to do when your cat has an accident indoors, and this month we’re covering dog accidents.
 We understand that even the best-trained pets pee in the house occasionally, and we’re not here to judge.
 We just want to help you get clean carpets!
 Just follow these steps:

 - Catch him in the act.
 We know that a lot of time, pet accidents happen when you’re not around.
 However, if you do catch your pet in the act, act immediately.
 You’re lucky to use this as a learning opportunity for your puppy.
 Don’t punish the dog or start yelling at it, as this will make the problem worse.
 Your dog will learn to be sneakier and will make messes in places that are hard to find.
 Instead, say “Whoops, outside,” and quickly take him outside to where he normally relieves himself.

 - Handle Immediate damage control.
 As soon as you’ve taken the dog outside, or discovered the stain, it’s time to take action.
 Use a white paper towel (prints can transfer their dye to wet carpets!) to blot up as much of the urine as you can from the floor or carpet.
-Some people are tempted to use a hair dryer to quickly dry the stain, but this only set the smell, making it more permanent.
+Some people are tempted to use a hair dryer to quickly dry the stain, but this only sets the smell, making it more permanent.
 If your dog has soiled anything washable such as clothing, put it through a cold rinse cycle and then a normal wash cycle with detergent.

 - Clean the deeper problem.
 Blotting at the carpet will only fix the surface stain.
 There is a good chance that the urine has soaked into the padding and subfloor, where you might not see it but you sure will able to smell it.
 Pet urine contains bacteria that can thrive in the underlayers of your carpet as well, posing a health threat.
 If you suspect that you have pet urine lurking underneath your carpet, you are going to want to call a professional to take care of the issue.
 Don’t just call a steam cleaner, as the heat can set the stain and odor, and the water can take a long time to dry, causing mildew to grow.
-Instead, you want to hire a professional carpet cleaner who specializes in pet accidents to make sure the smell and bacteria are completely removed.
+Instead, you want to hire a professional carpet cleaner who specializes in pet accidents to make sure the smell and dust are completely removed.
 Be sure to tell them the issue and where the problem is so they can treat it right.
 Don’t be embarrassed, at Short Stop Chem-Dry we see pet urine stains all the time.
 It’s not a big deal!

 - Determine the cause.
 If an accident is a one-time occurrence for your dog, it’s not a big deal.
 However, if the problem is more frequent, you need to look into the root cause.
 There are a number of reasons that your dog might have had an accident, including: